 As I loved one for determination and calm, I loved another for spirit and noise.

 My heart never divided as I had feared, only multiplied in ways I could never have imagined.

-And in the past four years of forgotten lunch money and pancakes for dinner, sharing bedrooms and matching pajamas
+And through the years of forgotten lunch money and pancakes for dinner, sharing bedrooms and almost matching pajamas

-I have learned that one of the greatest things I could give my children
+I have learned that the greatest things I could give my children…

 is each other.

 Powered by Facebook Comments